Status Check

 "timestamp": 1710000000000,

-"rootHash": "dc19dddc4e9f8742e31cbbaafe894daa01760f32b11d5cce29224981cef4ba1b",
+"rootSha256": "dc19dddc4e9f8742e31cbbaafe894daa01760f32b11d5cce29224981cef4ba1b",

-"transactionHash": "9f2c93c0edc444f17e6a96c771f34243c0978be4cf90c5d33bb8bfb5a1e5a4f3"
+"transaction": "9f2c93c0edc444f17e6a96c771f34243c0978be4cf90c5d33bb8bfb5a1e5a4f3"

 }

-If the tree is not yet verified, the submitStatus will be less than 3 and the transaction related information will be missing.
+If the tree is not yet verified, the submitStatus will be less than 3 and the transaction-related information will be missing.

 {